Pat-Vdv/Aude/doc/code.md

 method of each of these parts.
 Please look at `js/gui/gui-editors.js` for easy to understand AudeGUI modules.

-### js/gui/gui-algo-list.js
+### ts/gui/gui-filelist-loader.ts

-This creates the list of algorithms that are provided with Aude in the interface.
+This module loads the local files (example automata, algorithms and quizzes).
+It also bind the events for the "Open" and "Load quiz" buttons.

-This is run on page load and never called again, so nothing about this file appears in the namespace `AudeGUI`.
+This is run on page load and never called again, and it doesn't export anything.

 ### js/gui/gui-automata-list.js